nedako/SequenceLearningModel/README.md

 in my simulations I cranked up the integration rate to 0.5 to speed up batch trial simulations.

 # Important note4 :
-the data structure slm_CapHorz is the generated and saved for seqLength = 10,  with horizon sizes between [1:9] and buffer sizes between [1:7], . load it up, and Run slm_plotTrial(‘BlockMT’ , SIM ,R) to see MT.
+the data structure slm_CapHorz.mat is generated and saved for seqLength = 10,  with horizon sizes between [1:9] and buffer sizes between [1:7], . load it up, and Run slm_plotTrial(‘BlockMT’ , SIM ,R) to see MT.